pixelart7/chaiyapat-astro-site/content/garden/Story of This New Site.md

 ## Digital Garden

 As I mentioned earlier, I will use this space to share my thoughts.
 Previously, my thoughts have nowhere to go because I was afraid of publishing a non-perfect article.
 But no more, I adopt the idea of evergreen notes to help me ease those fear.
-Read more on this at [[Stages of My Note]] and [[My Version of Digital Garden]].
+Read more on this at [[Stages of My Note]] and [[I Finally Understand Obsidian (My Takes on Second Brain and Digital Garden)]].
 In the future, I want to share more on [[My Writing Flow]], how I consume content, and write something in Obsidian.

 Ps.
 You may notice that some of those links aren't working (leads to the Not Found page) because I haven't written/created those pages yet.
 But it is a signal for me to write them in the future.